HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 #### WCM test data characteristics

 - The default test data has a WCM design library called "PerformanceTestDesign" and five content libraries named "PerformanceTestContent01" to "PerformanceTestContent05".

 - Each content library contains four levels of site areas, with four site areas per level.
 Only the 256 "leaf" site areas contain content.

 - Each leaf site area contains ten content items, for a total of 12,800 content items across the libraries.

 - Half of the content items are visible to "Anonymous" and "All Authenticated" users.

-- The other half are visible only to members of ten groups per content item.
-These ten groups are spread out among the 500 groups assumed to exist in the test LDAP (and assumed to be called "Group0000" through "Group0499").
+- The other half is visible only to members of ten groups per content item.
+These ten groups are spread out among the 500 groups assumed to exist in the test LDAP, and assumed to be called "Group0000" through "Group0499".

 - Half of the content items (spread evenly over each type described previously) are profiled with the keyword "MENU."

 - There are 20 test-portal pages created under the "PerformanceTest" label.
-Each has a URL in the form "<context-root>/perf/page-xx".
+Each page has a URL in the form "<context-root>/perf/page-xx".

 - Each page contains 6 WCM viewer portlets that show content below one of the 20 top-level site areas.
 For example, Pages 01 to 04 show content from site areas "SA01" through "SA04" in the "PerformanceTestContent01" library, and pages 05 to 08 show content from site areas "SA01" through "SA04" in the "PerformanceTestContent02"  library, and so on.